-- Keep shades down and windows and doors locked. - Use your peephole before opening the door. - Take a self-defense course and maintain proficiency. - Don't leave a spare key outside. - If you receive an obscene phone call, hang up immediately. - Use only initials on mailboxes and in telephone directories. - Make sure that the exterior of your home is well lit.
+- Keep shades down and windows and doors locked. - Use your peephole before opening the door. - Take a self-defense course and maintain proficiency. - Don't leave a spare key outside. - Use only initials on mailboxes and in telephone directories. - Make sure that the exterior of your home is well lit.